Takagi: Moreover, you acted exactly how you thought you would. That's why I won't stop teasing you, Nishikata.

 - Nishikata-chan is a one-shot depicting Chi in middle school.

-- Strange Minds Think Alike: When Sanae, Mina and Yukari spy on Takagi and Nishikata walking home, the first two try to dub their conversation about a challenge of who can run to the shrine first.
-Yukari refuses to believe they would say something so unromantic, but it was remarkably close to the actual conversation.
+- Strange Minds Think Alike: In Chapter 26, when Sanae, Mina and Yukari spy on Takagi and Nishikata walking home, the first two try to dub their conversation about a challenge of who can run to the shrine first.
+Yukari refuses to believe they would say something so unromantic, but it is remarkably close to the actual conversation.

 - Suspiciously Specific Denial: One of the ways Nishikata often leaves himself open to Takagi's teasing is by denying things that are most definitely true: